 DHS has rules of professional conduct for practitioners who practice before the Department's immigration agencies.
-40 Under the rules, practitioners (attorneys, accredited representatives and other categories of representatives permitted to appear by DHS) are subject to discipline for criminal, unethical, or unprofessional conduct.
+Under the rules, practitioners (attorneys, accredited representatives and other categories of representatives permitted to appear by DHS) are subject to discipline for criminal, unethical, or unprofessional conduct.
 Complaints of professional misconduct by practitioners should be reported to the DHS Disciplinary Counsel.
-USCIS officers should visit the Disciplinary Counsel website for more information on professional conduct, reporting misconduct, and how to verify the eligibility of an attorney or accredited representative.
+USCIS officers should visit the Disciplinary Counsel website for more information on the rules of professional conduct, reporting misconduct, and how to verify the eligibility of an attorney or accredited representative.
+Attorneys and other representatives have a duty to represent their clients zealously.
+They must, however, do so within the bounds of the law and in accordance with the Rules of Professional Conduct for Practitioners.

 Officers should not engage in personal conversations or arguments with attorneys or other representatives during the course of an interview.
-If a discussion becomes argumentative, the officer should seek assistance from a supervisor.
-The attorney or representative may raise an objection on an inappropriate line of questioning and, as a last resort, may request supervisory review without terminating the interview.
+If a discussion becomes disruptive, abusive, or otherwise interferes with the orderly process of the interview, the officer should seek assistance from a supervisor.
+The attorney or representative may object to the appropriateness of a line of questioning and, as a last resort, may request supervisory review without terminating the interview.
 Where necessary, disagreements between USCIS officers and attorneys or other representatives regarding the appropriate role of the attorney or other representative in USCIS interviews, should be elevated to the Field Office Director.
 USCIS employees may not file complaints directly to state bar disciplinary authorities.
 Complaints of unethical and unprofessional conduct by attorneys or other representatives should be reported to DHS Disciplinary Counsel through appropriate supervisory channels.